learnpoint/developer-handbook/javascript.md

 ```

-## Store event handlers in document element
+## Store event handlers in document

-Event handler should be stored in the document element.
-Use capturing for events that don't bubble:
+Event handler should be stored in the document.
+For events that don't bubble, use capturing:

 ```js
 // GOOD: